dhbw-goodsun/goodsun-frontend/README.md

 ## Installation and useage
 Donload this project and install it using `npm install`.
+Make sure that angular is installed on your system.
 If necessary change the angular serve-ip adress.
 For local testing it is recommened to use self signed SSL-Certiciates (see below).

 Configuration for the backend can be changed under `/src/environments/environment.ts` and `..environment.prod.ts`.

+Serve locally with `ng serve`.

 ### SSL encryption for local testing
 This Application need SSL-encryption (https).